-One of the best-known cases involving musical artists was brought against George Harrison, claiming that his hit song “My Sweet Lord” infringed on the copyright for the 1962 Chiffons hit “He’s So Fine.”
-The case dragged on for five years with the judge ruling that while the theft may not have been deliberate, access and substantial similarity proved infringement and a verdict of “subconscious plagiarism” was returned.
+A music publisher sued George Harrison in one of the best-known cases involving musical artists claiming that his hit song “My Sweet Lord” infringed on the copyright for the 1962 Chiffons hit “He’s So Fine.”
+The case dragged on for five years with the judge ultimately ruling that while the theft may not have been deliberate, access and substantial similarity proved infringement and a verdict of “subconscious plagiarism” was returned.
 Harrison had to pay a judgment of $587,000.

-Not as well known was the suit by the Isley Brothers against Michael Bolton.
-He was accused of infringing on the Isleys’ “Love is a Wonderful Thing” in a somewhat similar song of the same name released 25 years later.
-Even though Bolton claimed he’d never heard the original, the jury returned a controversial verdict for the Isley Brothers: more than $5 million dollars in profit damages – the highest award ever in the music industry.
+An Isley Brothers lawsuit against Michael Bolton for infringement was not as well know.
+The Isley Brothers accused Bolton of infringing on the Isleys’ “Love is a Wonderful Thing” in a somewhat similar song of the same name released 25 years later.
+Even though Bolton claimed he’d never heard the original, the jury returned a controversial verdict for the Isley Brothers: more than 5 million dollars in profit damages – the highest award ever in the music industry.

 Another music-related copyright infringement case was very high-profile and ended up driving a company out of business.
 A&M Records (later joined by other labels) sued Napster for distributing the record label’s songs for free.
 Napster was required to publicly apologize and pay $26 million in actual damages and profits, with the size of the award forcing the online peer-to-peer service to shut down.

-A 2009 case involving Gucci and Guess got particularly acrimonious, particularly since Guess had been sued by other companies for copyright infringement many times in the past.
-In this battle, Guess was accused of stealing many of Gucci’s copyrighted designs with Gucci seeking $221 million in damages.
-Gucci won the case but only received an award of $4.7 million, partly because the company had been so litigious in its own infringement claims and partly because it waited until Guess was already on the financial ropes before bringing the case.
+A 2009 case involving Gucci and Guess got particularly acrimonious, notably since Guess had been sued by other companies for copyright infringement many times in the past.
+In this battle, Gucci accused Guess of stealing many of Gucci’s copyrighted designs with Gucci seeking $221 million in copyright infringement damages.
+Gucci won the case but only received an award of $4.7 million, partly because the company had been so litigious in its own infringement claims and somewhat because it waited until Guess was already on the financial ropes before bringing the case.